Oral Appliance Therapy

 How an Oral Appliance Helps You Breathe at Night

 Do You Want to Treat Your Snoring and Sleep Apnea?
-Contact Dr. Ip to Learn More
+Contact Dr. Ip in Austin, TX, to Learn More

 If heavy snoring and obstructive sleep apnea affect your ability to get a good night's sleep, Dr. Ip can help.
 Our team can craft a custom oral appliance to relieve mild-to-moderate OSA.
 This simple oral device means you can avoid using a CPAP machine and the need for more invasive sleep apnea therapy.